CQCL/pytket-docs/manual/manual_circuit.rst

     circ.H(0).CX(0,1)
     circ.get_statevector()

-In addition :py:meth:'Circuit.get_unitary()' can be used to numerically calculate the unitary matrix that will be applied by the circuit.
+In addition :py:meth:`Circuit.get_unitary` can be used to numerically calculate the unitary matrix that will be applied by the circuit.

 The unitary matrix of a quantum circuit is of dimension :math:`(2^n \times 2^n)` where $n$ is the number of qubits.
 The statevector will be a column vector with :math:`2^n entries` .
 Due to this exponential scaling it will in general be very inefficent to compute the unitary (or statevector) of a circuit.
 These methods are intended to be used for sanity checks and spotting mistakes when working with small circuits.